krakxn/hardhat-nft/README.md

-## Verify on etherscan
+## Verify on Etherscan

 If you deploy to a testnet or mainnet, you can verify it if you get an [API Key](https://etherscan.io/myapikey) from Etherscan and set it as an environemnt variable named `ETHERSCAN_API_KEY`.
 You can pop it into your `.env` file as seen in the `.env.example`.

-In it's current state, if you have your api key set, it will auto verify kovan contracts!
+In its current state, if you have your API key set, it will auto verify Kovan contracts!

 However, you can manual verify with: